+FEEL does not have date literals, although it uses boldface date literals to represent values in the semantic domain.
+Dates ean be expressed using a string literal and the date() built-in function (see 10.3.4.1).
+A date in the semantic domain is a sequence of numbers for the year, month, day of month.
+The year must be in the range [-999,999,999,999].
 Dates in FEEL can be expressed using either a date literal (see grammar rule 65) or the date() built-in function (See 10.3.4.1.).
 A date in the semantic domain is a sequence of numbers for the year, month, day of the month.
-The year must be in the range [-999,999,999,999,999].
-We use boldface date literals to represent values in the semantic domain.
+The year must be in the perfect the perfect of the semantic domain.
+The year must be in the semantic domain.